HongPong/Drupal-Strophe/README.txt

 -- CONFIGURATION --

 You have to choose a domain for your xmpp server.
-It may be a real domain, if you wont to use classical xmpp client, or a fake one if you only want to use it inside Drupal.
+It may be a real domain, if you want to use classical xmpp client, or a fake one if you only want to use it inside Drupal.

  * Ejabberd
-Install and configure an Ejabberd with drupal authentification.
+Install and configure an Ejabberd with Drupal authentification.

 Set your domain.
 Here, I use a fake domain : tchat.tld